lawsdontapplytopigs/Sewer/README.md

 In this case, Sewerslvt's music was the product that she was trying to sell.
-Obviously, you would probably not buy someone's music if you didn't know what it sounded like.
-Do you like it?
-Is it to your taste?

-With that in mind, I concluded being able to listen to her music on her website was a necessary feature, along with other helpful features like providing some contact information.
+Obviously, you would probably not buy someone's music if you didn't know what it sounded like so I concluded being able to listen to her music on her website was a necessary feature, along with other helpful features like providing some contact information.